 CRYOVOLCANISM – Eruption of water or other liquid or vapor-phase volatiles (collectively referred to as "cryomagma"), together with gas-driven solid fragments, onto the surface of a planet or moon due to internal heating.
 After eruption cryomagma condenses to a solid form when exposed to the very low surrounding temperature.
 Cryovolcanism is not known to exist on Earth.
 Ice volcanoes were first observed on Neptune's moon Triton during the Voyager 2 flyby.
 Indirect evidence of cryovolcanic activity has since been observed on several other icy moons of our solar system, including Europa, Ganymede, and Enceladus.
 The Cassini-Huygens mission has found a methane-spewing cryovolcano on Titan, and such volcanism is now believed to be a significant source of the methane found in Titan's atmosphere.

-CRYPOCRYSTALLINE – Rock texture in which individual crystals are less than a few μm in size.
+CRYPOCRYSTALLINE – Rock texture in which individual crystals are too small to be distinguished even using a standard petrographic microscope (less than a few μm in size).

 CRYSTAL DEFECT – Variation in the regular arrangement of the atoms or molecules of a crystal.
 Such variations include point defects, line defects, plane defects and screw defects.